florian-lapp/tmcm-lib-py/README.md

 ### Moving (Blocking)

-Blocking moves wait while the motor is moving.
+Blocking moving waits while the motor is moving.

 ``` python
 # Moves the motor relatively by the given distance in units of microsteps.